issa-halabi/MVP-FitNuAI/README.md

 OPENAI_API_KEY="your_api_key"
 ```

+4- Unzip the images folder

-4- Run [app.py](./app.py) file in your IDE, or run ```python app.py``` in your command line
+5- Run [app.py](./app.py) file in your IDE, or run ```python app.py``` in your command line

-5- Upload an image of your food.
+6- Upload an image of your food.
 If you want a more precise answer, insert also its weight.